adamgrharvey/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+Contains everything needed to customize the site to any product and category types.

 ## Setup

 1. Run `bundle install` to install dependencies